SumoLogic/sumologic-documentation/docs/search/Search-Query-Language/01-Parse-Operators/04-Parse-Keyvalue-Formatted-Logs.md

 ![](../../static/img/Search-Query-Language/01-Parse-Operators/04-Parse-Keyvalue-Formatted-Logs/../../../../Assets/Media_Repository/Keyvalue_highlight.png)

 From that log message, you can use the **keyvalue** operator to get the values for one or more keys.
-For example, if you'd like to see information just about the "remote_ip" value, running this query:
+For example, if you could like to see information just about the "remote_ip" value, running this query:

 `... | keyvalue "remote_ip" ...`